micholeodon/matlab-bits/ScriptFactory/README.md

 1. Edit `gen_scripts/S1_MAIN.m` as well as other `.m` files in that directory (you can also add there as many `.m` files as you wish).
 Use input data from the `data` directory.
 1. Test and modify your program there until you are satified.
 1. Edit `RELEASE.sh` file at following lines:
-   1. 13: Edit `release_name` variable.
+   1. Line 13: Edit `release_name` variable.
 This will be the name of your output version of your release.
-   1. From 70 till `EOF` word: Put any relevant info about your release there.
+   1. Lines from 70 till `EOF` word: Put any relevant info about your release there.
 1. Run `RELEASE.sh` script to create a new release of the workflow.